-Just as we turn the calendar and think about our Bible reading plan for the year, I know many of us think about what books will be on our nightstands, in our cars, suitcases, coffee tables and on our bookshelves for 2019.
+Just as we turn the calendar and think about our Bible reading plan for the year, I know many of us think about what books will be on our nightstands, in our cars, suitcases, coffee tables, and on our bookshelves.

 “I declare after all there is no enjoyment like reading!
 How much sooner one tires of any thing than of a book! — When I have a house of my own, I shall be miserable if I have not an excellent library.” – Jane Austen

 This year for Christmas my daughter gave me a copy of Sarah Clarkson's book called Book Girl.
 I know there are many challenges out there for readers from Tim Challies to Modern Mrs. Darcy and the Read-Aloud Revival (do check them all out – there are some great ideas and book suggestions!) but I liked the simplicity of Sarah's suggestions.

 Sarah didn't give a specific list, but in working through her book, it helped me put together a personalized list for me and my specific interests or areas I'd like to see growth.
 Now that I have this ever-growing list how do I get through some or all of the books on it?
 Always, your Bible is a priority in your reading time each day over other books.Here are some tips that have helped me to read more over the years

 But here are some tips that have been a help to me over the years: